omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-We could also get a little more ambitions and try to evaluate functions when all their arguments are values and when we know what the functions are---or at least have a reasonable expectation that we would know.
-We could always check if we can find the name in a relevant environment, and if it is a function, but since we are simplify expressions where we don't expect to know variables that are not functions, it is probably too much to demand that all function symbols are known.
+We could also get a little more ambitious and try to evaluate functions when all their arguments are values and when we know what the functions are---or at least have a reasonable expectation that we would know.
+We could always check if we can find the name in a relevant environment, and if it is a function, but since we are simplifying expressions where we don't expect to know variables that are not functions, it is probably too much to demand that all function symbols are known.
 Still, we could say that functions such as `sin` and `cos`, `exp` and `log` are their usual selves and then do something like this:

 ```{r}
 simplify_function_call <- function(expr) {